 If you want the best odds on our Panthers vs Maple Leafs Same Game Parlay picks, we recommend using bet365, where there’s never been a better time to sign up!
 You can click here to join now and as soon as you make your first $5 wager, you’ll receive $150 in bonus bets INSTANTLY!

-Panthers win -1.5 (+195)
+Panthers -1.5 (+195)

 Any appeal to the Maple Leads due to home-ice advantage is neutralized by their non-competitive 6-1 loss at home in Game 5.
-Add to that the pressure they will be under to exercise these playoff demons in front of their home crowd, and it looks even better for the Panthers.
-The Panthers have much less to lose, have been in this position plenty of times, and have had strong playoff performances on the road.
+Add to that the pressure they will be under to exercise these playoff demons in front of their home crowd, and it looks even better for Florida.
+The Panthers have much less to lose, have been in this position plenty of times and have had strong playoff performances on the road.
 They won’t feel near the stress the Leafs will feel.
 Taking a chance on the Leafs, given their history, only for the Panthers to win yet another big game and series, given their history, would feel like the obvious betting win slipped away.
-The Panthers are worth the play and have good value to win by multiple goals for the 3rd time in a potential 4 series game wins.
+The Panthers are worth the play and have good value to win by multiple goals for the third time in a potential 4 series game wins.

 Sam Reinhart anytime goalscorer (+165)